Restaurant Insurance in Michigan

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Michigan's extreme temperature swings — from sub-zero winters to hot summers — put continuous stress on HVAC, heating, and refrigeration systems, increasing breakdown frequency.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Boiler fails during -15 degree cold snap — kitchen shuts down